KidPudel/android-starter-kit/Android/bluetooth.md

 ## `BluetoothProfile`
 > An interface that represents a Bluetooth profile.
 A Bluetooth profile is a wireless interface specification for Bluetooth-based communication between devices.

+## RFCOMM
+android introduced single bluetooth profile RFCOMM (wireless serial port profile) Creates Low level socket connection between two devices

+## UUID
+> A UUID is a standardized 128-bit format for a string ID used to uniquely identify information.
+UUID is used to identify information that needs to be unique within a system or a network because the probability of a UUID being repeated is effectively zero.
+When establishing a Bluetooth connection, devices need to identify which services or attributes they want to communicate with.
+This is done using UUIDs.

+For example, **when a client device wants to connect to a server device to exchange data, it needs to specify which service or attribute it wants to communicate with.
+It does this by using the UUID associated with that service or attribute.
+The server device then uses the same UUID to identify the correct service or attribute to communicate with.**

+UUIDs are generated randomly and are intended to be unique across all devices.
+This ensures that there is no confusion or conflicts when multiple devices are communicating with each other.

+In Android, UUIDs can be generated using the UUID class.
+The UUID class provides methods to create UUIDs from different inputs, such as a string or a byte array.
+When creating a UUID, it's important to use a well-known UUID if the service or attribute being used is a standard one, such as the UUID for the Bluetooth Serial Port Profile (SPP).
+This ensures that other devices can recognize and communicate with the service or attribute correctly.